yannickycpan/reproduceRL/README.md

 **Wang, Han implements a Pytorch version of FTA**.
 The code is available at https://github.com/hwang-ua/fta_pytorch_implementation

+#### There are two more versions of FTA, addressing continuity issue at the point x = eta.

+They mainly differ in the form of I_eta function.
+Recall the original form is: tf.cast(x <= eta, tf.float32) * x + tf.cast(x > eta, tf.float32)

+1. first alternative: tf.cast(x <= eta, tf.float32) * x/eta + tf.cast(x > eta, tf.float32), this does not really resolve continuity issue.

+2. the second alternative, proposed by Sun Ke, the form is tf.minimum(x/eta, 1).

 ### The category of papers about sampling experiences in model-based RL (specifically, search-control in Dyna)

 **Bibtex**: